 Illustrations of ProstateSide View of the Prostate.
 The prostate is a walnut-sized gland located between the bladder and the penis.
 See a picture of the Prostate and learn more about the health topic.

-PSA Test (Prostate Specific Antigen)Prostate specific antigen (PSA) is a protein that is found in the semen.
+PSA Test (Prostate Specific Antigen)Prostate specific antigen (PSA) is a protein found in semen.
 PSA levels are used to detect prostate cancer and monitor the progression of the disease.
-A condition called benign prostatic hypertrophy (BPH) can also cause elevated PSA levels.
+Learn about test uses, results, and accuracy.

 Prostatitis (Inflammation of the Prostate Gland)Prostatitis is an inflammation of the prostate gland.
 Signs and symptoms of prostatitis include painful or difficulty urinating; fever; chills; body aches; blood in the urine; pain in the rectum, groin, abdomen, or low back; and painful ejaculation or sexual dysfunction.
 Causes of prostatitis include STDs, bacteria from urinary tract infections, or E. coli.
 Treatment for prostatitis depends on if it is a bacterial infection or chronic inflammation of the prostate gland.